neurotrino/reservoir/README.md

 # MacLean Lab SNN Infrastructure
 An infrastructure for the creation and study of spiking neural networks.

 ## Installation
 These scripts must be run as source, [ideally](https://www.tensorflow.org/install/pip#2.-create-a-virtual-environment-recommended) in a Python virtual environment.

-To get setup, clone the repository and follow the instructions below:
+To get started, clone this repository and follow the instructions below.

 ### Creating a [Python virtual environment](docs.python.org/3/tutorial/venv)
 Enter the directory containing `setup.py` and run the following: